 I feel a personal responsibility to engage the public and communicate the importance of what we do as scientists.
 I do this in several ways:

-- A series of comics originally published in the design magazine Ambidextrous, now published as a regular feature in Scientific American: Mind.
+- I co-author a series of neuroscience comics as a regular feature in Scientific American: Mind.
 I co-author the series with Jorge Cham (author of “PhD Comics“).
 Topics in the past have included: Time and the Brain, Food for Thought, Secret Thoughts, Brain Development, and Love!

 - I’m also a faculty advisor for our outstanding group of young scholars engaged in Brain Awareness activities.